No products in the cart

 Description

-Decapeptide-12 is an oligopeptide with an apparent anti-tyrosinase activity, composed of twelve amino acids and exhibiting the sequence Try-Arg-Ser-Aar-Lysd-Tyr-Ser-Ser-Trp-Tyr.
-It appears to function primarily in aiding the skin to restrain Tyrosinase—the enzyme responsible for the excessive production of melanin, which may result in patchy pigmentation, age spots, sun spots, undesirable discoloration, and uneven skin tone.[1]
+Decapeptide-12 is an oligopeptide with proposed anti-tyrosinase activity, composed of twelve amino acids and exhibiting the sequence Try-Arg-Ser-Aar-Lysd-Tyr-Ser-Ser-Trp-Tyr.
+It is thought to function primarily to restrain Tyrosinase—the enzyme researchers believe is responsible for the excessive production of melanin, which may result in patchy pigmentation upon the epidermal layer’s surface.[1]

 Specifications